MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcuts.md

 To query data from the OneLake shortcut, use the [`external_table()` function](/azure/data-explorer/kusto/query/externaltablefunction?context=/fabric/context/context).

-1. On the rightmost side of your database, select **Explore your data**.
+1. On the rightmost side of your database, select **Check your data**.
 The window opens with a few sample queries you can run to get an initial look at your data.
 1. Replace the table name placeholder with `external_table('`*Shortcut name*`')`.
 1. Select **Run** or press **Shift+ Enter** to run a selected query.